grapealarmist/npcgrinder/README.txt

 You will also need to change the directories where things are stored and retrieved from.
 I've called out the two places you'll need to do this in the upper part of the script.

+This script will output the character in HTML.
+I figured everyone has a browser, so that's a pretty universal format.
+Future versions will probably have other outputs.
+There may or may not be future versions.
+It doesn't use anything fancy, it's just a handful of data arranged with DIVs.

 ################################################

 The purpose of this script is to make generating random townsfolk NPCs easier for the DM.